poni-henry/picoCTF_2023_WriteUps/General Skills/Permissions.md

 puTTy (optional) - [Link to download puTTy](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html)

-## Important information I learnt and researched about challenge
+## Important information I learnt and researched about while doing challenge
 **What is ssh**
 SSH also known as Secure Shell or Secure Socket Shell is a network communication protocol that enables two  computers to communicate and share data.
 An inherent feature of ssh is that the communication between the two  computers is encrypted meaning that it is suitable for use on insecure networks.
 SSH is often used to "login"  and perform operations on remote computers but it may also be used for transferring data[[1]](https://www.ucl.ac.uk/isd/what-ssh-and-how-do-i-use-it).